Press release

 An innovative solution for residents and developers

-Until now, decentralised heat recovery units have mostly been used in single-family homes in Poland and Europe.
+Until now, decentralised heat recovery units have mainly been used in single-family homes in Poland and Europe.
 NanoSci and Skanska aim to adapt these devices—following a series of necessary tests—for use in multi-family buildings, opening up new opportunities for the developer’s clients.

 User benefits